 Part of Green Sun’s ongoing mission is to empower and bring together scoliosis warriors from all over the world.
 To facilitate sharing and normalize patient’s scoliosis stories, we started a social media campaign asking patients and parents to share stories of their scoliosis journeys.
 The response has been overwhelming.
-People near and far have been able to share experiences, photos, victories, and questions with us and each other centralizing posts under #mygreensunstory.
-The campaign has promoted inclusivity and positivity surrounding scoliosis and all its many treatment therapies.
-Some of the stories received are featured below.

 At age 14, I was fitted with a full Milwaukee Back Brace for a serious case of scoliosis.
 Two months after getting my dental orthodontia (worn for 4.5 years) off, I was placed in a back brace for the next 2.5 years.
 I was confined to the brace through my whole adolescence, wearing it 23 hours a day.
 The purpose was to put pressure on the curves in my spine to straighten—or at least to prevent from getting worse—my lateral curvature.

 As you can imagine, for a young girl, this was pretty tough.
 I was bullied and made fun of.
 But in my normal style, I did my best and kept those rose-colored glasses on.
 I knew wearing the brace was what was best for me, so I did as I was instructed all those years ago.